symfony/symfony-docs/frontend/encore/legacy-applications.rst

     const $ = require('jquery');

-In practice, this will cause problems with some outside libraries that *rely* on jQuery to be global *or* if *your* JavaScript isn't being processed through Webpack (e.g. you have some JavaScript in your templates) and you need jQuery.
+In practice, this will cause problems with some outside libraries that *rely* on jQuery to be global *or* if *your* JavaScript is not being processed through Webpack (e.g. you have some JavaScript in your templates) and you need jQuery.
 Both will cause similar errors: